phensley/cldr-engine-website/docs/api-resolvelocale.md

 title: resolveLocale
 ---

-Parse a BCP 47 language tag or Java locale identifier and resolve it, returning a [Locale](api-locale.html) object.
+Parses a BCP 47 language tag or Java locale identifier and [resolves it](doc-locales-parsing.html#resolution), returning a [Locale](api-locale.html) object.

 ### Syntax